Balge (river): Medieval and late medieval period

 While the Balge had originally been quite wide, it narrowed over time as a result of buildings constructed on its banks as the city developed combined with changes in the river network and silting.
 In late medieval times, the width of the Balge had been reduced to some 20 m.
 Otherwise it would not have been possible to erect the Schütting where there had once been a river bed.

 In the 13th century after the Balge had already ceased to serve as a harbour for larger ships (which were moored instead at the Schlachte), an artificial channel was constructed between the Balge and the Weser, designed to improve the flow of water between the two rivers.
 Until then, the Balge had gradually been filled with sand and refuse.
 After the channel was established, the upper portion of the Balge was known as “Klosterbalge” and the lower part, “Grosse Balge”.
 In order to improve the city's defences, the channel into the upper portion of the Balge was closed, making it impossible to be penetrated by enemy forces.
 The “Klosterbalge” became a dead end, receiving rain and waste water only from the adjacent buildings.
 But at that time, the “Grosse Balge” was still used by ships.
-In 1399, the council of Bremen ruled in a decree called “Balgeverordnung” that so-called “Eken” (flat river boats made of oak with a width of approximately 1,50 meters and a length between 3,50 to 10 meters) could no longer moor in the Balge for more than three days and three nights as they would otherwise present an obstacle to boat traffic.
+In 1399, the council of Bremen ruled in a decree called “Balgeverordnung” that so-called “Eken” (flat river boats made of oak with a width of approximately 1,50 meters and a length between 3,50 and 10 meters) could no longer moor in the Balge for more than three days and three nights as they would otherwise present an obstacle to boat traffic.

 In 1602, the Balge was closed to boats.
 In 1608, a channel with a width of 4.6 m was established specifically for drainage.
 In 1819, the Senate of Bremen decided that the Balge should be filled in over its entire length and that it should be replaced by a waste water channel 1.20 m in width.
 As a result of formal objections relating to specific rights and competing interests of the Balge residents, work was not completed until 1838 when the Balge completely disappeared from the City of Bremen.